Mutual exchange during COVID-19

 For tenants who are affected by the bedroom tax, or simply need fewer bedrooms, we can offer a cash incentive of £1,000 if you downsize by mutually exchanging with someone who has the right sized home for you and who also lives in a Red Kite home.
 There must be no rent arrears – if there are, the £1,000 incentive will be paid towards them so that the exchange can happen.
 This incentive scheme is open to any Red Kite tenant exchanging with another Red Kite tenant – whether you are affected by the bedroom tax or not; downsizing can help reduce rent payments and energy bills, along with many other benefits.

-If you have already swapped into your current home, then you need to have been living there for a minimum of 6 months before you can re-apply for another exchange.
+If you've already swapped into your current home, then you need to have been living there for a minimum of six months before you can re-apply for another exchange.

 Let us know if you want to mutually exchange – contact our Relationships Team on 01494 476100.
-One of our Relationship Advisors will talk you through the mutual exchange process using www.homeswapper.co.uk.
+One of our Relationship Advisers will talk you through the process using HomeSwapper.

-Red Kite will pay for your registration on HomeSwapper.
-However, if you are on a starter tenancy, in rent arrears or subject to court action for repossession, we will not agree to your registration costs.
-It would be unlikely that we would agree to an exchange in these circumstances, even if you pay for your own registration.
-If your registration is refused and you are not a starter tenant, or in arrears or subject to court action, please call the Relationship Team who can check the reason for the refusal.
+We'll pay for your registration on HomeSwapper.
+However, if you're on a starter tenancy, in rent arrears or subject to court action for repossession, we'll not agree to your registration costs.
+It would be unlikely that we'd agree to an exchange in these circumstances, even if you pay for your own registration.
+If your registration is refused and you're not a starter tenant, or in arrears or subject to court action, please call the Relationship Team who can check the reason for the refusal.